 Employers must calculate the work week as a fixed schedule of a continuous, seven-day, 24-hours per day schedule.
 It does not have to be Sunday to Saturday.
 It can start on any day of the week and end seven consecutive days later.

 Errors in calculating overtime are common.
 It's not just employers who are trying to save a buck that fail to pay overtime.
 Even if your employers misunderstood the rules, you're entitled to receive back pay.
 Here are some common ways overtime laws are violated:

-Both California and federal laws provide for an employee's right to overtime pay.
-If you are experiencing an overtime issue at work or were denied overtime pay, you have legal options.
+California law and federal law both provide for an employee's right to overtime pay.
+If you're experiencing an overtime issue at work or were denied overtime pay, you have legal options.
 An experienced California attorney can help you recover lost wages and any damages caused by a denial of overtime pay.
-Receive a free claim review to learn more about your rights under California law.
+Get in touch with an experienced employment law attorney near you to learn more about your rights under California law.